AviatrixSystems/Docs/HowTos/default_route_faq.rst

 If there is a default route 0.0.0.0/0 learned from on-prem already existed in Aviatrix Transit solution, then Aviatrix will pop out a warning message when users attempt to enable single SNAT/FQDN features in Spoke network.

-What is the main difference for **Azure** between R6.2 and prior to R6.2?
+4. Difference on **Azure** between R6.2 and prior releases
 =========================================================================

-Prior to 6.2, Aviatrix Controller overwrites the default routes in every route table blindly when egress control is enabled.
-This can cause outages if the deployment has public facing VMs.
+Prior to 6.2, Aviatrix Controller overwrites the default routes to point to Aviatrix gateway in every route table blindly when egress control is enabled.
+This can bring outages if the deployment has public facing VMs.
 In 6.2, the rules for Aviatrix Controller to overwrite the default route becomes well defined.